National Mario Day (March 10)

 Who Invented It?

-Fans started recognizing the date online long before it became official.
+Fans noticed the date long before Nintendo did.

 The History of the Holiday